chuckconway/conway-endpoints/README.md

-This project was strongly influenced by [Ardalis's Endpoint](https://github.com/ardalis/ApiEndpoints) project.
+This project was inspired by [Ardalis's Endpoint](https://github.com/ardalis/ApiEndpoints) project.